Compiled Basic Game Guide

 EXAMPLE 4EXAMPLE 4: Moving up

-Count 4 spaces for your Zettian Guard to move up onto this ledge.
+You must count 4 spaces for your Zettian Guard to move up onto this ledge; one for each level, and one for moving onto the space.

 EXAMPLE 5EXAMPLE 5: Moving down

-To get down from this ledge, your Zettian Guard counts only 1 space on its move.
+To get down from this ledge, your Zettian Guard counts only 1 space for this move.

 EXAMPLE 6EXAMPLE 6: Moving onto water